exercism/julia/exercises/concept/cars-assemble/.docs/hints.md

 ## 2. Calculate the production rate per hour

 - The total theoretical production rate depends on the base production rate (a constant) and the speed.
-- Return the actual production rate, which also depends on the success rate,
+- Return the actual production rate, which also depends on the success rate.

 ## 3. Calculate the number of working items produced per minute